-- Two types of inference: - Given a network, and given observed values for some variables, how can we make predictions for (or simulate from) some remaining variables using the conditional distribution? - Given observations for some variables, how do we find a graphical model for these variables from the data? - For the first question, we have seen that Gibbs sampling is a good general (approximative) solution. - However, for some models, exact solutions (not using Markov chain approximations) are possible.
+- ► Two types of inference: - Given a network, and given observed values for some variables, how can we make predictions for (or simulate from) some remaining variables using the conditional distribution? - Given observations for some variables, how do we find a graphical model for these variables from the data? - ► For the first question, we have seen that Gibbs sampling is a good general (approximative) solution. - However, for some models, exact solutions (not using Markov chain approximations) are possible.
 In particular when variables have a finite number of possible values. - Below, we look briefly at exact inference for graphical models.
-BUT we mainly save this for the special case of Hidden Markov Models in the next lecture. - Learning networks from data is often extremely difficult.
+The algorithm is a generalization of the Forward-Backward algorithm for HMMs. - ► The second goal above, learning networks from data, is often extremely difficult.
 Active area of research.